 Contact your representatives to support GGCNJ-advocated legislation

-A bill proposed by GGCNJ and the League of Women Voters of NJ (LWVNJ) to require candidates to supply a working email address when running for any elected office in New Jersey has been introduced in the State Legislature and is starting to move through committees.
+A bill proposed by GGCNJ and the League of Women Voters of NJ (LWVNJ) to require candidates to supply a working email address when running for any elected office in New Jersey has been introduced in the State Legislature and has already been approved by the Senate.

-On Feb.
-26, S1974 was reported out of the Senate State Government, Wagering, Tourism & Historic Preservation Committee, chaired by Sen. Beach, by a 5-0 vote.
-It awaits a second reading.
-The Assembly version is awaiting its first committee hearing.
+On February 26, S1974 was reported out of the Senate State Government, Wagering, Tourism & Historic Preservation Committee, chaired by Sen. Beach, by a 5-0 vote.
+The bill was approved by the full State Senate on March 26th, by a 30-8 vote (see role call below).

 This is truly a common-sense bill for accountability and transparency in the election process.
 It boggles the mind that in 2018, candidates do not have to provide a working email address so that voters can contact them.
 As the bill statement says: “This bill requires that a petition of nomination of a candidate for any State, county, school, or municipal elective public office must include a functioning e-mail address for the candidate.
 This addition to the nominating petitions of such candidates would enhance the voters’ access to those candidates, particularly first-time candidates, and allow voters and organizations to contact candidates’ campaigns” (emphasis added).

-Please call or email your state senator and assembly representative and urge them to support this bill or to cosponsor it.
+Please call or email your assembly representative and urge them to support this bill or to cosponsor it.
 Please mention that you are calling or emailing as part of the Good Government Coalition of NJ!

 To track the progress of the bill, use the Bill Search page and search by either the Assembly or Senate bill numbers.